apache/gravitino/docs/iceberg-rest-service.md

 ##### Gravitino server based catalog provider

-When using a gravitino-based catalog provider, you can leverage Gravitino to support dynamic catalog management for the Iceberg REST server.
+When using a Gravitino server based catalog provider, you can leverage Gravitino to support dynamic catalog management for the Iceberg REST server.

 | Configuration item                                           | Description                                                                                                                                      | Default value | Required | Since Version |
 |--------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------|---------------|----------|---------------|